pittabio/GasAbilities/README.md

 All Epic Games content is used under the [Unreal Engine EULA](https://www.unrealengine.com/en-US/eula/unreal) and is subject to Epic Games' licensing terms.

+### Mixamo
+This project also uses animations from **Mixamo**, a service by Adobe providing free character animations and auto-rigging tools.
+All Mixamo content is used in accordance with [Adobe’s licensing terms](https://community.adobe.com/t5/mixamo-discussions/mixamo-faq-licensing-royalties-ownership-eula-and-tos/td-p/13234775).

 ## 📚 Learning Resources
 > **Note:** Additional resources may be added as the project progresses.
 ###